hackclub/solder/src/pages/leaders.md

 - After you run the initial workshop and your members ship their designs, I'll ship you a giant box with everyone's kits, together!
 You can then run another meeting with just soldering the kits, together.
 - Fast review + fulfillment times!
 - I'll send you a super secret special limited edition exclusive pin :eyes:

-- I'll give you all the support you'll need!
-- Only prerequisite is to have made an accepted submission yourself
+The only prerequisite: make an accepted submission yourself first!

 To start, message @acon in slack!